MachieLearning-Spring-2016-VQA/MachineLearning-Spring-2016-VQA/README.md

 Figure 2.5-Layer (CNN + SLTM)<br>
 ## Specific training method:
 We use cross-validation to evaluate the test loss because the ground truth test set is not available on kaggle competition.
-We can ignore the little difference on using cross-validation because we only randomly pick 500 images which are 3% of all the images.
+Ignoring the little difference on using cross-validation is needed because we only randomly pick 500 images which are 3% of all the images.
 During the cross-validation we use the recommended formula to calculate the accuracy, that is we use following formula to answer  a non-deterministic question.

 ![evaluation](/image/evaluation.png)